pulumi/terraform-provider-google-beta/website/docs/r/compute_project_metadata_item.html.markdown

 Manages a single key/value pair on metadata common to all instances for a project in GCE.
-Using `google_compute_project_metadata_item` lets you manage a single key/value setting in Terraform rather than the entire project metadata map.
+Using `google_compute_project_metadata_item` lets you manage a single key/value setting with this provider rather than the entire project metadata map.

 ## Example Usage